pubnub/pubnub-mcp-server/resources/sdk_docs/swift_overview.md

 10    }
 11  }
 12}

 ```

-SwiftUI — Accessing the view model:
+Access the view model in your view:

 ```
 1import SwiftUI
 2import PubNubSDK